-Here is a more than two thousand years old suggestion in case you do not want any interference from her after her death.
+Here is a more than two-thousand-years-old suggestion in case you do not want any interference from her after her death.
 This advice comes from the terp region (‘terp’ being an artificial settlement mound) of region Ostfriesland in Germany and the provinces Friesland and Groningen in the Netherlands.
 After reading this post, you will tramp the soil carefully when you hike the Frisia Coast Trail.
 For sure, you will.

-Many remains of buried dogs have been found in the terp soils, indicating these animals had a special place within the community.
+The Hounds of Hell – Many remains of buried dogs have been found in the terp soils, indicating these animals had a special place within the community.
 The size of the dogs was significant.
-The modern dog that comes closest, is the Irish wolfhound.
-That dog is about eighty centimeters high.
-Not comparable with the typical Frisian dog breed of today, the Frisian wetterhoun ‘water hound’ with its curly coat, and much smaller (see image above).
-Maybe his eyes give away some of the past.
+The dog burials at Hogebeintum and Oosterbeintum were dogs that stood 70 centimeters at the withers (see categories 2 and 3 below).
+The modern dog which comes closest, is the Irish wolfhound.
+That dog is about 80 centimeters high.
+Not comparable with the much smaller typical Frisian dog breeds of today, the Frisian wetterhoun ‘water hound’ with its curly coat (see image below), and the (rare) Stabyhoun.
+Maybe their eyes give away some of their ancestors.

 Little more concerning cremation.
 Especially oak is needed if you want to have any success with burning a human body fully.
 About 200 to 300 kilograms you need to fully burn a human body (Nieuwhof 2020).
 That is a lot.
 Dried peat and dried cow dung, what used to be the standard fuel on the tidal marshlands, does not do the job properly.
 For a cremation it does not generate enough heat.
-Failed ancient experiments, maybe trying to imitate Roman rituals as has been suggested by archaeologists, in present-day province Groningen have been traced.
+Failed ancient experiments, maybe trying to imitate Roman rituals as has been suggested by archaeologists, in present-day province Groningen have been traced by archaeologists.

-Because cremation was not a real option, and leaving the body somewhere at the salt marshes does not give you all the guarantees you need when it comes to your mother-in-law, something else is needed.
+Because cremation was not a real option, and leaving the body somewhere on the salt marshes does not give you all the guarantees you need when it comes to your mother-in-law, something else is needed.
 Therefore, what you want to do is to bury her body.
 Where you do this is not relevant.
 What is important, is to bury some limbs of the body separated from the body or, alternatively, to tie limbs together.
 It is harsh, but it works like a charm.